pollen-coin/pollen/README.md

 * http://www.cmake.org/
 * http://www.boost.org/

-To build, change to a directory where this file is located, and run theas commands:
+To build, change to a directory where this file is located, and run these commands:
 ```
 mkdir build
 cd build
 cmake -G "Visual Studio 12 Win64" ..
 ```

+## Running with docker

+Dependencies: docker

+To build container and source:

+`docker build -t pollen .`

+To run container:

+`docker run -it -v /pollen/chain:/root/.bitpollen -v /pollen/wallet:/wallet -p 31313:31313 pollen`

+By default, the container starts the daemon when it runs.
+You can adjust the daemon parameters or run other commands by adjusdting the last line of the Dockerfile.

+The `-p` flag publishes the P2P port (31313).
+You can publish the RPC port by adding `-p 41414:41414`.